michaelharris1525/StartUpTourneyBracket/public/README.md

 (REQUIRED START UP DB)
 .gitignore to prevent information from getting leaked.
 Added a database.js file, and a Dbconfig.json file that contains the info needed to connect and get the cluster.
 So the database was created based off of the code that made from the assignment, unfortunately i do not know exactly what kind of data i want in my database besides login info, so i'm waiting to see if that's what I need to put in my database and keep the userinfo a secret.
 Once that is resolved i'll know how and what to keep secret in the .gitignore file.

+(REQUIRED Login)
+added bcrypt to hash passwords for the users to login and each new pass word or user should get a new token key based on how cookie-parser works.
+New file changes to index and database are created.
+As well as a new installation of mongoose.
+There is something strange going on in my node_modules.
+There is 3 files that are balneked out that are important. fix soon.